 1. Serve a common (greater) purpose

-I have a love-hate relationship with the first couple ever mentioned in the Bible.
+If you’ve been reading my blog for a while, then you know I have a love-hate relationship with the first couple ever mentioned in the Bible.
 Adam and Eve.

 A sense of purpose.
 And once he introduces Eve, he actually gives her not the same, not a different one but a complementary purpose to Adam’s.

 Believe it or not, we have all been called to a very unique purpose in life.
 Something that God will hold us accountable for when we meet him.
 Something we are supposed to do to edify the church.

 Brothers and sisters in Christ that feel led to support, encourage or guide you.
-But even more importantly he will send you a husband whose vision complements yours.
+But even more importantly he will send you your ideal mate whose vision complements yours.

 Or it could be something big like pointing young adults to Christ, by building a ministry around the struggles this group faces.
-Ohhh look at my purpose with justinemfulama.com *whoop whoop!

 2. Develop/ Communicate your goals for the relationship

-Goals, goals, goals.
+Goals, goals, goals!

 3. Be intentional

-Point number 3 on how to date with purpose perfectly fits after number 2.
+Step number 3 to dating with purpose perfectly fits after number 2.
 Because setting goals is what allows you to be (more) intentional in your relationship.

 Being intentional about your life together is what differentiates dating from courtship.